sigp/lighthouse/book/src/help_bn.md

         --enr-udp6-port <PORT>
             The UDP6 port of the local ENR.
 Set this only if you are sure other nodes can connect to your local node on this port over IPv6.
-        --epochs-per-migration <N>
+        --epochs-per-blob-prune <EPOCHS>
+            The epoch interval with which to prune blobs from Lighthouse's database when they are older than the data availability boundary relative to the current epoch. [default: 1] --epochs-per-migration <N>
             The number of epochs to wait between running the migration of data from the hot DB to the cold DB.
 Less frequent runs can be useful for minimizing disk writes [default: 1]